Latest News

 1. Encourage Bible study and spiritual growth among the membership.

-3. Order and distribute Sunday School literature in conjunction with S.S.
-Preschool Director.
+3. Order and distribute Sunday School literature in conjunction with Director of Children’s Ministry.

 5. Encourage teacher/worker training, both in the church and on association/conference levels.

-6. Prepare and present, in conjunction with Sunday School Preschool Director, a quarterly report of enrollment and attendance for the quarterly business meetings and, in addition, an annual report for the annual meeting.
+6. Prepare and present a quarterly report of enrollment and attendance for the quarterly business meetings .

 7. Hold periodic Sunday School teacher/worker meetings.

 8. Room check Sunday School classes each Sunday morning to see that teachers are in attendance.
-Encourage teachers to be in their classrooms at least 15 minutes ahead of time.
+Encourage teachers to be in their classrooms at least 15 minutes ahead of time to greet pupils.

 (a) Two persons should be scheduled and remain in the nursery at all times.